Yes, we are a software development and technology services company that provides custom software development,…

 Using this new approach, you get constant feedback from customers, which helps avoid the next reason why software projects fail—the vacuum effect.

-6. Building in a Vacuum.
+6. Building in a Vacuum

 Developers and IT companies have a tendency to build everything the way they think a customer is going to need it.
 When they bring it to the customer, the customer turns around and tells them the features aren’t what they were looking for.
 Avoiding this problem is a simple matter of testing and getting feedback, using something like the Agile approach above.
 This brings us to our final point…

-7. Not enough communication.
+7. Not Enough Communication

 Failure can occur when your developers aren’t talking to your subject matter experts or the end user, to figure out their needs.
 It’s very important to have a prototype group you can bounce ideas off of throughout the entire development of the project.
 This way you can get quick feedback about features and changes before the project’s first iteration is complete.
 In essence, you’re setting up a “feedback loop” that constantly ties the end user needs to the developer’s approach.

-The bottom line is…there are many reasons why software projects fail.
+There are many reasons why software projects fail.
 Preventing them and ensuring a successful project is a matter of having realistic expectations of your needs, finding the right sized company to work with and getting feedback from your customers to better suit their needs with your product.